Date: 31 August – 1 September 2022

 - Explore the LaSciL multidisciplinary approach to STEAM education;

-- Participate in hands-on sessions of digital tools that will enrich your lessons;
+- Participate in hands-on sessions on digital tools that will enrich your lessons;

-- Learn how to to take part in real science through free-of-charge access to robotic telescopes;
+- Learn how to take part in real science through free-of-charge access to robotic telescopes;

 - Visit the Vega Observatory in Salzburg and enjoy an evening of stargazing!

-LaSciL envisions to empower and support teachers to personalize their teaching practices based on the needs of their students.
+LaSciL envisions empowering and supporting teachers to personalize their teaching practices based on the needs of their students.

 Fraser Lewis (Faulkes Telescope Project, United Kingdom)